 - Credit cards - Berkeley Law Business Services can provide payment guarantees via University procurement cards for purchases of eligible goods and services valued at $4,999 or less, including sales tax and freight.
 Entertainment-related purchases are guaranteed via the Event Planner credit card which has significantly higher per-transaction limits.

-- Paper checks and electronic fund transfers - these types of payments always require a University purchase order, which represents the University's official "promise to pay" for goods and services provided to Berkeley Law customers.
+- Paper checks and electronic fund transfers - these types of payments always require a University purchase order, which represents the University's official "promise to pay" for the goods and services you provide to Berkeley Law customers.
 Purchase orders valued at $4,999 or less (low value) can be processed by Berkeley Law Business Services very quickly.
 Purchase orders valued at $5,000 or more (high value) are completed by our Senior Buyer in Procurement Services and typically require more processing time.
 An authorized copy is automatically provided to the vendor as soon as the purchase order has been established.

 SUBMIT INVOICESAn invoice represents a vendor's official "demand for payment" against an established payment guarantee.
 An invoice in any format should include the supplier's name and address, the date, an invoice number or other type of unique identifier for the payment request, the name of the Berkeley Law customer, an itemized description of the goods and/or services provided, and the amount to be paid.
-The name and address on the invoice must match the information in the supplier's profile (sample invoice).
+The name and address on the invoice must match the information in the supplier's profile.
 A courtesy copy of the invoice sent to the Berkeley Law customer is recommended for both electronic and hardcopy submission processes.

 - Credit cards - the payment guarantee allows the vendor to process a charge against a designated credit card after the desired goods and/or services have been provided.